natelandau/obsidian-metadata/README.md

 ### Making bulk edits

-Bulk edits are supported by importing a CSV file containing the following columns
+Bulk edits are supported by importing a CSV file containing the following columns.
+Column headers must be lowercase.

-1. `Path` - Path to note relative to the vault root folder
+1. `path` - Path to note relative to the vault root folder
-2. `Type` - Type of metadata.
+2. `type` - Type of metadata.
 One of `frontmatter`, `inline_metadata`, or `tag`
-3. `Key` - The key to add (leave blank for a tag)
+3. `key` - The key to add (leave blank for a tag)
-4. `Value` - the value to add to the key
+4. `value` - the value to add to the key

-Notes which match a Path in the file will be updated to contain ONLY the information in the CSV file.
-Notes which do not match a path will be left untouched.
-The example CSV below will remove any frontmatter, inline metadata, or tags within with `vault/folder 01/note1.md` and then add the specified metadata.
+An example valid CSV file is

 ```csv
 path,type,key,value